spotify/luigi/doc/luigi_patterns.rst

 in your crontab will easily keep gaps from occurring from 2015-01-01 onwards.
-NB - it will not always loop over everything from 2015-01-01 till current time though, but rather a maximum of 3 months ago by default - see RangeDailyBase documentation for this and more knobs for tweaking behavior.
+NB - it will not always loop over everything from 2015-01-01 till current time though, but rather a maximum of 3 months ago by default - see :class:`~luigi.tools.range.RangeDailyBase` documentation for this and more knobs for tweaking behavior.
 See also Monitoring below.

 Efficiently triggering recurring tasks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 RangeDailyBase, described above, is named like that because a more
-efficient subclass exists, RangeDaily (resp.
-RangeHourly), tailored for
+efficient subclass exists, :class:`~luigi.tools.range.RangeDaily` (resp. :class:`~luigi.tools.range.RangeHourly`), tailored for
 hundreds of task classes scheduled concurrently with contiguousness
 requirements spanning years (which would incur redundant completeness
 checks and scheduler overload using the naive looping approach.)
 Usage: